GrantBenham/gbMod/README.md

 - **Heteroscedasticity-Consistent Standard Errors**: Multiple HC estimators (HC0-HC4) for continuous outcomes
   - **Note**: HC estimators apply to linear regression only; not applicable to logistic regression
 - **Bootstrap Configuration**: Customizable number of bootstrap samples (1000-10000)
-- **Outlier Handling**:
+- **Outlier / Influential-Case Handling**:
-  - For continuous outcomes: Option to run analysis with or without standardized residual outliers
+  - For continuous outcomes: Option to run analysis with or without standardized residual outliers; violin plots and binary counts reflect removals
-  - For binary outcomes: Outlier removal button is disabled (not standard practice for logistic regression)
+  - For binary outcomes: Outlier removal button is disabled; influential cases identified via Cook’s distance (threshold selectable: 4/n, 1.0, or custom) and shown in diagnostics and counts
 - **Covariate Support**: Full support for multiple covariates with proper integration into PROCESS analysis

 ### Export Capabilities